Support grows for Durban climate deal

 "It think it's possible," Brazil's chief negotiator Luiz Alberto Figueiredo told reporters, when asked if Durban could agree a date by which a legally binding accord could be reached.

-"We are in favour of negotiating a legally binding instrument that will cover the phase after 2020.
+"We are in favor of negotiating a legally binding instrument that will cover the phase after 2020.
 The parties are moving there, it's a question of completing the negotiations," he said.

 "All countries will be inside and they will be bound by this new instrument," he added.